mthnguyener/pyproject_starter/README.md

 A directory called `pyproject_starter` will be created where the command was executed.
 This `pyproject_starter` directory will be referred to as the "package root directory" throughout the project.

+### Setting Up New Project
+1. From current project root directory, run:
+    - `make create-project`
+      - `Enter the old project name: pyproject_starter`
+      - `Enter the new project name: new_project`
+1. Current project directories and files are created in the new project directory
+    - `new_project/`
+1. The new project is created 1-level up from the current project root directory
+    - if current project directory is `projects/pyproject_starter` then the new project is created at `projects/new_project`
+1. To add to git:
+   - `git init`
+   - `git add <new_project_files_and_directories>`
+   - `git commit -m "first commit or any comments"`
+   - `git branch -M main`
+   - `git remote add origin https://github.com/<user_or_organization>/<project>.git`
+   - `git push -u origin main`

 ### Initialize the Project
 Some functionality of the package is created locally.